Frequently Asked Questions for Federal Agencies

 No. Unless otherwise noted, the new or updated form governs all the program's debts, whether the debts were referred before or after the profile was updated.

-DMS charges the agency who referred the debt its collection fees.
-DMS does not charge debtors directly for its fees.
+Fiscal Service charges the agency who referred the debt its collection fees.
+Fiscal Service does not charge debtors directly for its fees.
 Generally, agencies must by law pass those fees on to debtors.

 See I TFM 4-4045.10 – Fees Charged to the Creditor Agency.